zstenger93/42_minishell_tester/README.md

 ---

 # Disclaimer

+DO NOT FAIL SOMEONE BECAUSE THEY AREN'T PASSING ALL TESTS!

+NEITHER LET THEM PASS JUST BECAUSE THEY DO, CHECK THE CODE WELL!

+DO YOUR OWN TESTING.
+TRY TO BREAK IT! ^^

+HAVE FUN WITH YOUR BEAUTIFUL MINISHELL

 Don't trust 100% the leak check, try it yourself as well and the linked tester below Try to write your own test first and don't just run a tester mindlessly You don't have to pass all the cases in this tester